“BE OPEN AND ABOVE-BOARD”

 repulsive than the first.)

-conclusions of Bell’s Theorem are possible.
-For example, the conclusions seem to only hold
+to the conclusions of Bell’s Theorem are therefore possible, since the conclusions seem to only hold

-within the framework of quantum mechanics.
-If there is some way to investigate particles
+within the theoretical framework of quantum mechanics.
+If there is some way to investigate

-(or other aspects of the physical world) in a non-quantum-mechanical way, then Bell’s Theorem
+particles (or other aspects of the physical world) in a non-quantum-mechanical way, then Bell’s

 Another possible line of opposition to Bell’s